omarreess/MapView_Component/README.md

 ## Code Features
 Some of SOLID Principles applied :

- - D Dependency Inversion Principle as every Function is injected by dependent data paramter instead of closing it in the scope it facliate the unit testing of it
+ - D Dependency Inversion Principle as every Function depends on Abstraction & injected by dependent paramter instead of closing it in the scope , it makes the code testable for unit-testing assertion

- - I Interface Segregation Principle as each layer has its own interface , so it can be Multi-used by Polymarpism concept for future use
+ - I Interface Segregation Principle as each layer has its own interface that contain only primary functions for Implementer classes , so there on unneeded Override for child classes

  - S Single-Responsibility Principle as each Function for only one job